anira-project/anira/docs/sphinx/usage.rst

 (an ``int32`` pair runs), while every built-in adapter of this pre-release refuses a model with a tensor of another dtype than ``float32`` at prepare with ``ANIRA_ERROR_CONFIG`` naming the engine and the tensor.
-A failed inference (an engine failure, a hook that returns a failure) does not flip, so the read side keeps the last good state; a dropped chunk never runs and does not advance it; a missed block does not affect it, since its inference still runs and only its delivery is late.
+A failed inference (an engine failure, a hook that returns a failure) does not flip, so the read side keeps the last good state (under an aliasing engine, which writes in place, what the failed call left is the engine's); a dropped chunk never runs and does not advance it; a missed block does not affect it, since its inference still runs and only its delivery is late.
 The state is the handler's, not a session's or a processor's, so it survives ``anira_handler_set_plan`` between two engines. ``anira_handler_reset`` and